IrascibleBasil/pharis-mod-list/modlist.md

 ### [HD Flags and Banners](https://www.nexusmods.com/morrowind/mods/48853)

 ### [Hlaalu - Arkitektora Vol.2](https://www.nexusmods.com/morrowind/mods/46246)
+Retexture of Hlaalu architecture.
 ### [Vivec and Velothi - Arkitektora Vol.2](https://www.nexusmods.com/morrowind/mods/46266)
+Retexture of Vivec and Velothi architecture.

 The texture atlas is outdated, a new one can be found in **My Atlas Texture Collection**.

 <details>	<summary>Alternatives</summary>